samuel-emrys-blogs/freebsd-nextcloud-setup-hardened/README.md

 Using a dedicated domain, such as cloud.domain.com instead of domain.com/nextcloud, offers a number of benefits associated with the Same-Origin-Policy.
 This is primarily that it preventing clients from *reading* responses from different domains, which is important in preventing malicious code in other tabs you may have executing on your Nextcloud instance.
 [Hendrik Brummermann illustrated this with a good example in his Stack Overflow answer](https://security.stackexchange.com/questions/8264/why-is-the-same-origin-policy-so-important/72569#72569):

-"*Assume you are logged into Facebook and visit a malicious website in another browser tab.
+> Assume you are logged into Facebook and visit a malicious website in another browser tab.
 Without the same origin policy JavaScript on that website could do anything to your Facebook account that you are allowed to do.
-For example read private messages, post status updates, analyse the HTML DOM-tree after you entered your password before submitting the form.*"
+For example read private messages, post status updates, analyse the HTML DOM-tree after you entered your password before submitting the form.

-It's obvious that giving any other tab you have open permission to act as your user is undesireable.
+It's obvious that giving any other tab you have open permission to act as your user is undesirable.

 ### Ensure that your Nextcloud instance is installed in a DMZ